Our work in the Democratic Republic of Congo

 Concern Worldwide has been working in the Democratic Republic of Congo since 1994.
 Our focus is on providing humanitarian assistance, water and sanitation, and building livelihoods.
 Concern is currently implementing programmes in North Kivu, Tanganyika, Haut Lomami and Lomami (Kasai region) provinces.

-Since early 2017, violence has escalated in the Kasai region of DRC, displacing more than 1.4 million people to date.
-Concern, along with its Alliance2015 Partners ACTED and PIN, conducted a joint assessment of the needs.
-Concern is implementing a cash transfer response in Lomami province and is actively seeking funding to scale up its humanitarian response.
+In response to the widespread conflict and displacement in the Kasai region of DRC, Concern is implementing a cash transfer response in Lomami province and is actively seeking funding to further scale up its humanitarian response.

 Concern is providing urgent humanitarian assistance to displaced and host communities in response to conflict in North Kivu province.
 With funding from Irish Aid, we are providing shelter materials and distributing emergency kits – either directly or through fairs – containing essential household items like kitchen utensils, bedding and clothes.
 Where possible, we also provide cash transfers enabling people to decide themselves how best to meet their immediate needs.